Jonah & The Wailers is a community based Acapella Choir in Sydney

-Jonah & the Wailers Choir is one of Sydney’s most established Acapella singing group.
+Jonah & The Wailers is one of Sydney’s most established Acapella choirs.
 Directed by Ian Laurence and influenced by African American gospel.
 You can find our community choir in Manly (Northern Beaches), Leichhardt (Inner West) and North Sydney.

-An Acapella choir is a singing group without musical instruments.
+An Acapella choir is singing without musical instruments.
 Originating from Italy, where, singing “a capella” meant singing “in the chapel”.
 In general, chapels were too small to incorporate musical instruments as well as singers.
-So singing “in the chapel” became synonymous with “singing without musical instruments”
+So singing “in the chapel” became synonymous with “singing without musical instruments”.

-Our Acapella singing group has people from all walks of life, young and old.
+Our Acapella choir has people from all walks of life, young and old.
 From all creeds and tribes singing together in harmony to create a sense of joy.
 We are a fun, vibrant and welcoming community choir.

 Jonah & the Wailers started in 1995.
 It’s a larger Acapella, SATB (soprano, alto, tenor, bass) choir.
 With a choice of 3 different rehearsal venues around Sydney.
 Most of our choir members come from Sydney’s Inner West, Northern Beaches and North Sydney.

 Gospel music comes from the traditional African American gospel singing.
 This music reflects an immense spiritual strength with the purpose to overcome adversity.
 Furthermore, to ignite love and community values.

 Over the last few years, Ian Laurence has diversified his arrangements.
 To include uplifting songs from any genre that moves him or music recommended by his choir members.
 Including genres that touch the humanity in us all.